Gayathri-karthikeyan/M1_PROJECT-IN-C/1_Requirments/README.md

 ## **Swot Analysis:**

 ### Strengths:
-a) Attractive places and comfortable weather condition.
+* Attractive places and comfortable weather condition.

-b) Higher historical and cultural diversity
+* Higher historical and cultural diversity

-c) Highly Secure, Scalable & Reliable.
+* Highly Secure, Scalable & Reliable.

-d) Very easy to operate
+* Very easy to operate

-e) Mobile Access.
+* Mobile Access.

 ### Weakness:
-a) Intense use of resources.
+* Intense use of resources.

-b) Physical damage to nature and marine areas.
+* Physical damage to nature and marine areas.

-c) Increased waste,pollution and emissions.
+* Increased waste,pollution and emissions.

-d) Risk of security.
+* Risk of security.

 ## Opportunities:
-a) Good chance for advance meant or process.
+* Good chance for advance meant or process.

-b) Opportunities for new markets and tourism product.
+* Opportunities for new markets and tourism product.

-c) Best experience cause marketing among peoples.
+* Best experience cause marketing among peoples.

 ### Threats:
-a) High competition from other countries.
+* High competition from other countries.

-b) Environments and social cultural degradation due to mass tourism.
+* Environments and social cultural degradation due to mass tourism.

-c) Affect of world oil price.
+* Affect of world oil price.

 ## HIGH LEVEL REQUIREMENTS: